-The “London Fog” consists of the classically British Earl Grey, which is a mixture of black tea and bergamot oil, adding citrusy notes to the flavor profile.
-Despite the name, it is said to have been created in Vancouver, Canada.
+The creamy “London Fog” latte consists of the classically British Earl Grey, which is a mixture of black tea and bergamot oil, adding citrusy notes to the flavor profile, combined with steamed milk and vanilla.
+Here I will show you how to make a London Fog at home!

 This simple recipe is your ticket to enjoying a DIY café-quality mug of London Fog at home – or a fancy British teacup if you prefer.
 It results in a pale caramel-colored drink beneath a creamy, white cloud of milk froth.